Dual career - Both partners should realize their professional goals

 Former head of state Vigdís Finnbogadóttir women must be more confident

-Her daughter, she told me, is now a mother herself and shares her parenting with the husband.
-The little one is in the daycare, both have a full time job; if one has to work longer, the other one jumps in.
+Her daughter, she told me, is now a mother herself and shares child-rearing with her husband.
+The little one is in the daycare, both have a full-time job; if one has to work longer, the other steps in.
 "If you make money, you have to spend a part on childcare," said Vigdis Finnbogadottir.
 And: "You have to cooperate with each other."

 Women - too little desire for power?